Anthony-Jhoiro/neovim-custom-config/README.md

-# Example_config
+# Custom config

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+This config is meant to be used on top of NvChad (https://github.com/NvChad/nvcommunity).

+Install Neovim, NvChad and clone the config in the `lua/custom` directory (it is already in the NvChad .gitignore)